apache/druid/docs/tutorials/tutorial-latest-by.md

 <details>
 <summary>Insert sample data</summary>

-Open a new tab the **Query** view and run the following query to insert sample data:
+Open a new tab in the **Query** view and run the following query to insert sample data:

 ```sql
 REPLACE INTO "latest_by_tutorial2" OVERWRITE ALL